deepankardatta/blandr/cran-comments.md

 Not using these imports fails the vignette builder

 * win-builder only generates one note, for a potential mis-spelled word
-* rhub builder does not seem to generate any warnings
+* rhub builder does not seem to generate any errors, only some discouraged notes which will be for a future release to update

 ## Reverse dependencies